Category: T

 👥 Population & Demographics

-As of the 2020 census, the population of Turners Falls was approximately 4,470.
-The population is predominantly white, with a small percentage of African American, Native American, Asian, Hispanic, and other races.
-The median age in Turners Falls is around 43 years.
+As of the 2020 census, the population of Topsham was approximately 8,780.
+The town has a diverse age range, with a median age of 44.4 years.
+The racial makeup of the town is predominantly White, with minor percentages of African American, Native American, Asian, and other races.

 🏛️ History